Badhonshahrier/food_sharing_web/README.md

 # 🍽️ Food Sharing Web Application

-A community-driven platform designed to reduce food waste by enabling users to donate and request surplus food items within their local areas.
-It connects individuals, restaurants, and organizations with those in need — fostering a sustainable and compassionate community.
+Food Sharing Web Application is a community-driven platform designed to reduce food waste by enabling users to donate and request surplus food items within their local areas.
+This application connects individuals, restaurants, and organizations who have excess food with those in need, fostering a more sustainable and compassionate community.

 ## 📸 Preview